 We live in an unprecedented age wherein we are innovating ideas and methods faster than we can keep up with.
 The future of cash is at risk, and so are the daily lives of people.

 The question now is, how can society as a whole prevent this up and coming wave of discrimination and stigmatization?
-And, well, as far as trends go — will good old paper bills make a strong comeback?
+And, well, as far as trends go — will good old See Banknote paper.
+More bills make a strong comeback?
 Only time will tell.